martinnirtl/talks/README.md

 | OpenTelemetry | 2023-05-16 | [Coming soon](mirantis/labs/20230516_open-telemetry/) |
 | Secret Management | 2023-05-30 | [Read more](mirantis/labs/20230530_secret-management/) |

+### Feedback

-PS.
-If you want me to look into a specific topic, reach out to me on [Twitter](https://twitter.com/martinnirtl), [LinkedIn](https://www.linkedin.com/in/martinnirtl/) or CNCF/Kubernetes Slack!
+Feedback is highly appreciated and welcome!
+Also, if you want me to look into a specific topic, just reach out to me!
+You can find me on [Twitter](https://twitter.com/martinnirtl), [LinkedIn](https://www.linkedin.com/in/martinnirtl/) or CNCF & Kubernetes Slack (Martin Nirtl)!